Office of Institutional Access and Equity (IAE)

 One of our goals is to increase awareness and understanding of University sexual and racial harassment policies through educational programs for faculty, staff, and students.

-For questions or concerns regarding disability issues, please contact the ADA/504 Coordinator in IAE.
+For questions or concerns regarding disability issues, please contact Denise Gauthier, the ADA/504 Coordinator in IAE.
+For more information about accessibility at SMU, please visit the Resources and Campus Accessibility

 Major Office Functions: